flow-mn/flow/README.md

 ### Testing

-Generally, tests will be run by GitHub actions.
-But if you plan to run tests on your machine, ensure you've installed ObjectBox dynamic libraries.
+If you plan to run tests on your machine, ensure you've installed ObjectBox dynamic libraries.

 Install ObjectBox dynamic libraries[^2]: